Find schools

 When you click on a sponsoring school or program advertised on our site, or fill out a form to request information from a sponsoring school, we may earn a commission.
 View our advertising disclosure for more details.

 Prior to joining the Department of Nuclear Engineering at UC Berkeley, Dr. Hosemann was a graduate research assistant and a post-doc at Los Alamos National Laboratory.
-His research features experimental material science for nuclear applications, with a focus on the structural materials used for nuclear components.
+His research focuses on experimental materials science for nuclear applications, with a focus on the structural materials used in nuclear components.

 On the 20th anniversary of the Chernobyl disaster, Greenpeace released a report that documented nearly 200 ‘near misses’ that had occurred at American nuclear power plants since 1986.
 But a ‘near miss’ in nuclear power is merely a statistical aberration in other, less volatile fields; in the eight most significant events documented in the Greenpeace report, no event had a larger than 0.6 percent chance of resulting in core damage.
 Still, to nuclear watchdogs, a 0.6 percent chance of failure is far too high.

-Today there are 450 nuclear power reactors across the globe, with a cumulative operating experience of nearly 18,000 reactor years (the total of all years that all reactors have been running).
-A 2003 study sponsored by the European Commission estimated that a severe core damage incident is likely to occur once every 20,000 reactor years; a 2008 study by the Electric Power Research Institute estimated the chance of such an event as likely once every 50,000 reactor years in the US.
+Today, there are 450 nuclear power reactors across the globe, with a cumulative operating experience of nearly 18,000 reactor years (the total of all years that all reactors have been running).
+A 2003 study sponsored by the European Commission estimated that a severe core-damage incident is likely to occur once every 20,000 reactor-years; a 2008 study by the Electric Power Research Institute estimated the chance of such an event as once every 50,000 reactor-years in the US.
 New regulations and improved tech continue to push the possibility of failure down even further, but the damage done to the public perception has a long half-life.

 “Building a plant is extremely expensive due to the size of the plants, redundant subsystems, and safety features put in place,” Dr. Hosemann says.
 “Now, once it’s running, the fuel costs and the operational costs are relatively small in comparison.
 And for a small continued investment, you generate a large amount of electricity.”

-Advanced nuclear technologies like Small Modular Reactors (SMRs) could be one way forward.
-With a capacity of approximately a third to a fifth that of a traditional power plant, these reactors are smaller in size, making them cheaper and capable of being designed largely off-site.
-Furthermore, a higher surface-to-volume ratio means that many of an SMR’s heat removal aspects are intrinsically resolved within the design, enhancing overall safety.
+Advanced nuclear technologies, such as Small Modular Reactors (SMRs) could be one way forward.
+With a capacity of approximately a third to a fifth of a traditional power plant, these reactors are smaller, making them cheaper and enabling their design to be largely off-site.
+Furthermore, a higher surface-to-volume ratio means that many of an SMR’s heat-removal aspects are inherently resolved within the design, enhancing overall safety.

 “Small modular reactors can address the issue of upfront cost to some degree,” Dr. Hosemann says.
 “These are smaller units, perhaps to the degree that they may even be transportable, and you can then add multiple units over time to increase power generation.”